 With its rich maritime history, sporting heritage and musical past, there are hundreds of things to do in Liverpool when you visit.
 From getting lost in the city’s museums to exploring its award-winning waterfront and taking in world-leading events, here are the top 10 things to do in Liverpool in 2020.

 Liverpool is probably best known as the home town of John, Paul, George and Ringo, the musical phenomenon we all know as global pop sensation The Beatles!
-Take a trip through the story of their formation and explosion into global stardom at the Beatles Story, with all kind of interactive exhibits and lots of great music.
+Take a trip through the history of their formation and explosion into global stardom at the Beatles Story, where you'll find all kinds of interactive exhibits and lots of great music to enjoy.
 Serious Beatles fans will also want to pay homage with a trip to Strawberry Field (a park in Liverpool), Penny Lane (yes it’s a real place), the Cavern Club (where they played their first gig) and a visit to the Beatles’ childhood homes.

 Liverpool’s historic Albert Dock is also home to the Tate Liverpool, which houses a spectacular collection of art works from the 16th century through to the modern day.
 The gallery welcomes Tate Britain’s popular exhibition on renowned conflict photographer Don McCullin from early June until late September.
 It’s also one of several public spaces, galleries and museums being used to host the Liverpool Biennial from 11 July to 25 October 2020, the UK’s largest festival of contemporary art.

 Shopping in Liverpool is as fun as it is convenient: you’ll find all the high-street shops you need at the Liverpool One shopping centre, a city centre mall where you can easily spend the whole day.
 Peter’s Lane is great for designer goods and then why not check out Paradise Street for modern styles and Hanover Street to complete your shopping experience.